 Stage Seven was a stage shot entirely from the seated position, having to move just a bit on the chair in order to hit a few of the targets that were partially hidden behind barrels or no-shoot targets.
 Here I put one shot into “hard cover” in on one of the targets and should have taken a make-up shot.
 So I ended up down five for that, and then two other down-ones had me down 7.
 I finished this stage 28th out of 43 overall, which was really inexcusable on my part.

 I finished the match 18th out of 43 overall, so somehow I still managed to finish in the upper half.
 It has reached the point, however, where I feel like I should be finishing in the top quarter.
 This just wasn’t my day.
+I fired 119 rounds in this match.

 The silk lining of this match was my performance on the Classifier.
 I am very happy to finally reach Expert (I actually came close to “Master” on this Classifier), but was mostly displeased about the rest of my performance.
 The two stages I did best on involved nothing but drawing and firing.
 The fact that I can now do that pretty well suggests that I should start gearing my training in other directions.
 So, 2019 should be an interesting training year.